-NRE attended the Northern Territory's Alice Springs Core Facility and conducted XRF Assaying of all water bore chips available within EL28331 as well as its surrounding tenures which form the group project area known as the 'Barkly Project'.
+NRE attended the Northern Territory's Darwin Core Facility and conducted XRF Assaying of all water bore chips available within the Barkly region surrounding EL28579.

-This exploration activity was completed in order to define any mineral potential within EL28331.
+This exploration activity was completed in order to define any mineral potential within or around the tenure.
 The XRF Assaying of water bore chips at the Darwin Core Facility involved: